-Sarah is from Middleton, WI and is a third-year student in the clinical doctoral program.
+Sarah is from Middleton, WI and is a fourth-year student in the clinical doctoral program.
 She graduated with honors from St. Olaf College with a BA in psychology and a concentration in neuroscience.
 Her first exposure to forensic psychology occurred while volunteering at a secure state hospital in Madison, WI.
 Currently, her research interests include offenders' perceptions of stigma and public perceptions of offenders.
-Sarah is involved in multiple projects within the lab.
+Sarah has been involved in multiple projects within the lab.
 These include an empirical examination of the impact of ethical standards within the fields of law and psychology, and a recent book chapter that reviews the literature on risk-reducing interventions for justice-involved individuals.
-Sarah enjoys reading, crossword puzzles, dancing, and exploring Philadelphia.
+Sarah enjoys reading, crossword puzzles, dancing and exploring Philadelphia.

 Benjamin R. Locklair

-Benjamin is a fifth-year student in the J.D./Ph.D. program.
-He is from North Carolina, where he received his B.S. in Psychology and his M.A. in Clinical Psychology from Western Carolina University.
+Benjamin is a sixth-year student in the JD/PhD program.
+He received his law degree from Drexel and passed the Pennsylvania bar exam in 2016.
+He is from North Carolina, where he received his BS in Psychology and his MA in Clinical Psychology from Western Carolina University.
 Before graduate school, Benjamin worked in non-profit community mental health and developmental disability services.
-His primary research interests are in the mathematical and statistical properties of forensic assessments, communication of risk assessment results, the practice of diversion for mentally ill and veteran criminal defendants, and the use of new technologies in psychological research.
-He is currently in practicum at a private forensic mental health assessment clinic.
-In his spare time, he is a runner, musician, and general-purpose nerd.
+His primary research interests are in the mathematical and statistical properties of forensic assessments, the practice of diversion for mentally ill and veteran criminal defendants, and the use of new technologies in psychological research.
+In his spare time, he is a runner, musician and general-purpose nerd.

-Victoria is a second-year JD/PhD student from New Hartford, New York and graduated from the University of Rochester in 2013 with a BA in Psychology.
+Victoria is a third-year JD/PhD student from New Hartford, New York and graduated from the University of Rochester in 2013 with a BA in Psychology.
 During this time, she was a research assistant for the Laboratory of Interpersonal Violence and Victimization at the University of Rochester Medical Center Department of Psychiatry and completed an honors thesis investigating college adjustment and domestic violence.
-Her research interests include risk assessment, diversion and alternatives to incarceration, reentry, and public policy.
-Currently, Victoria is involved with the reentry court project and is working on a project investigating state variability among HIPAA regulations in the context of diversion efforts.
-In her free time, Victoria enjoys exploring the great outdoors, reading, trying new foods, and video games.
+Her research interests include risk assessment, diversion and alternatives to incarceration, reentry and public policy.
+Victoria is a project coordinator for the Reentry Project.
+She is currently studying methodologies to measure bias and interventions to promote recognition, particularly for the bias blind spot.
+In her free time, Victoria enjoys reading, exploring the outdoors, video games, and cross stitching.